 Why should I do it?

-Today’s students’ need to move beyond consumers of technology and become creators of technological artifacts that can be used to solve problems.
+Today’s students need to move beyond being simply consumers of technology to become creators of technological artifacts that can be used to solve problems.
 The Graduate Certificate in K12 Computer Science Education will give you the foundation to teach computer science at the elementary and secondary level.